-Stratification defined by parameters closely correlated to forest carbon stocks will decrease the likelihood of a required uncertainty deduction (section 7.4).
-Project Proponents must present in the GHG Project Plan an ex ante stratification of the project area.
+Stratification defined by parameters closely correlated to forest carbon stocks will decrease the likelihood of a required uncertainty deduction (section 7.5).
+If stratifying, Project Proponents must present in the GHG Project Plan an ex ante stratification of the project area.
 The number and boundaries of the strata defined ex ante may change during the crediting period (ex post).